“Technology will never replace great teachers, but in the hands of great teachers, technology is transformational.”

 - Technology expectations for students and staff are supported by curricula and ongoing staff development.

 Technology in the Classroom

-In the early years classes, shared iPads are provided for student use under the guidance of the teachers, building a foundation in collaboration and sharing.
+In the Early Years classes, shared iPads are provided for student use under the guidance of the teachers, building a foundation in collaboration and sharing.
 This extends into a 1-to-1 iPad programme in Year 1 to Year 6, and students use these devices throughout the day to supplement teacher instruction.
-Beginning in Year 7, all students are issued MacBook Air laptops.
+From Year 7 up to Year 13, all students are issued Mac laptops.

 Students are issued passwords that allow them access to an immense number of online resources, ranging from EBSCOHost the premiere online research database, to Cialfo, a career and college counseling program.
 All student information – including attendance, class content, grades and much more–is easily accessible to both parents and students through Veracross.

 Systems are setup and regularly reviewed to ensure that best practices are followed related to cybersecurity and data protection.
 This is assessed twice annually by a technology assessment firm, 9ine.